AryanDadhwal015/Zoop-Assignment/README.md

 1. Ingress is currently configured using the default NGINX Ingress Controller without TLS enabled.
 In production environments, TLS certificates should be configured at the ingress layer so that HTTPS encryption and SSL termination happen at the ingress itself.
 Internal communication inside the cluster can continue over HTTP or later be secured further using mTLS/service mesh solutions such as Istio.

-2.Currently, the containers are running with root privileges, which can introduce security risks in production environments.
+2. Currently, the containers are running with root privileges, which can introduce security risks in production environments.
 Running applications as root inside containers increases the impact surface if a container is compromised.
 In production, Kubernetes securityContext should be configured to run containers as non-root users with restricted privileges, read-only file systems, and limited Linux capabilities to improve workload isolation and overall cluster security.

 3. Network policies: Its lets user to define instructions how the traffic flow within the cluster, service or pods.
 It helps us to secure the pod to pod, IP or Port communication.

 4. Stateful Sets and Daemon Sets: Redis and Kafka services needs stable network connectivity and defined memory also Daemon sets can be attached to Backend application for logging and monitoring .

 5. Istio: Istio comes with variety of functionalities, But 4 core are the most important i.e.: COSR means Connectivity , Observability , Security and Resilience.
 Mtls helps in securing the ingress and egress flow and it send telemetry to IstioD that can helps us with distributed tracing .

     Scale in Istio: As sidecar containers interact with ISTIOD continuously and sends the telemetry to ISTIOD components its necessary to create multiple ISTIOD components and need to scale because in future the with new      microservices complexity can increase.

     In production - Systems :